Kaeo Weekes: Background

 Weekes attended the Sea Eagles Pathways Academy and was a prolific try scorer in the SG Ball and Harold Matthews competitions after joining Manly at 14 years of age.
 He joined the development squad at Manly in 2021.
+Weekes joined the Canberra Raiders in 2024.

 Playing career

-2022
+2022 & 2023

 Weekes made his NRL debut in round 19 of the 2022 NRL season against the St. George Illawarra Dragons playing 13 minutes off the bench.
+In the 2023 NRL season, Weekes played nine games for the Manly club.
+On 15 October 2023, Weekes signed a two-year deal with Canberra starting in 2024.